Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: LLMs as Standalone In-Context Decision-Makers

-\textbf{Efficient Best Arm Identification.} As evident in Figures~\ref{fig:easy_main} and~\ref{fig:hard_main} (Right), \gptc demonstrates strong zero-shot chain-of-thought (CoT) reasoning capabilities in terms of the weak regret.
-This can be attributed to its ability to quickly identify and consistently include the best arm in its duels.
-Figure \ref{fig:fraction} in Appendix~\ref{app:supp_exp} illustrates the fraction of duels including the best arm across different time intervals. \gptc outperforms other LLMs and the state-of-the-art baselines throughout the entire timeline in both instances.
-These findings suggest that \gptc is able to effectively process the feedback obtained from duels and make informed decisions to identify and select the best arm, leading to superior weak regret performance.
+\textbf{Emergence of in-context DB abilities.} While \gpta and \gptb fail to solve the DB problem, \gptc consistently outperforms state-of-the-art DB baselines in weak regret on the Transitive Case (see Figures~\ref{fig:easy_main} and~\ref{fig:hard_main}).
+This reveals that the in-context DB abilities emerge as the general capabilities grow in general-purpose LLMs.
+Figure~\ref{fig:fraction} (Left) illustrates the fraction of duels including the best arm across different time intervals. \gptc outperforms other LLMs and the DB baselines throughout the entire timeline.
+These findings suggest that \gptc can effectively process the preference feedback obtained from duels and make informed decisions to quickly identify and include the best arm in its duels.

-\textbf{Low Variance of Regret.} \gptc demonstrates low variance compared to other LLMs and baseline algorithms.
-As shown in Figure \ref{fig:variance} (Left) in Appendix~\ref{app:supp_exp}, \gptc exhibits the lowest average generalized variance of strong and weak regret in the \texttt{Easy} instance, suggesting that it can make consistent decisions when the preference structure is simple.
-For the \texttt{Hard} instance shown in Figure \ref{fig:variance} (Right), \gptc has a variance level comparable to the state-of-the-art baseline algorithms (except \textsc{BTM} and \textsc{SAVAGE}, which are still in an early stage of exploration), indicating that its performance stability remains competitive even when faced with a more complex preference structure.
-This low variance result highlights \gptc's ability to adapt to varying levels of difficulty and maintain a stable decision-making process in DB setting.
+\textbf{Stable performance across different instances.} \gptc demonstrates low variance compared to other LLMs and DB baselines across varying levels of difficulty.
+As shown in Figure \ref{fig:variance}, \gptc exhibits the lowest average generalized variance of strong and weak regret in both instances.
+This highlights its ability to maintain a stable decision-making process in DB.